Russia evacuates embassy in Ukraine as crisis escalates

 “Many times I suggested to the president of Russia to sit down at the negotiating table and talk.
 This is a question of dialogue, not a question of ‘condition,’” he said after a meeting with the presidents of Poland and Lithuania.
 The Kremlin has previously brushed off such calls.

-Putin remained vague when asked whether he has sent any Russian troops into Ukraine and how far they could go, and Donetsk separatist leader Denis Pushilin said there are currently no Russian troops in the region.
+Putin said Tuesday that he hadn't yet sent any Russian troops into Ukraine contrary to Western claims, and Donetsk separatist leader Denis Pushilin insisted Wednesday there are no Russian troops in the region even though a local council member claimed the previous day they had moved in.

-Pushilin's remarks contradict those of Vladislav Brig, a member of the separatist local council in Donetsk, who said Tuesday that Russian troops had already moved in.

 Litvinova reported from Moscow.
-Angela Charlton in Paris; Frank Jordans in Berlin; Aamer Madhani, Eric Tucker, Ellen Knickmeyer, Robert Burns, Matthew Lee, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed.
+Angela Charlton in Paris; Frank Jordans in Berlin; Lorne Cook in Brussels, Frank Bajak in Boston, Aamer Madhani, Eric Tucker, Ellen Knickmeyer, Robert Burns, Matthew Lee, Zeke Miller, Chris Megerian and Darlene Superville in Washington contributed.

 Follow AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine